Herb Reference Guide

 † These statements have not been evaluated by the Food and Drug Administration.
 Drink Inc products are not intended to diagnose, treat, cure, or prevent any disease.
 Individual results may vary.
 Always consult a qualified healthcare provider before starting any supplement.

-Adrenal Fatigue & Burnout: Chronic stress depletes the adrenal glands and leads to dysregulated cortisol patterns — too much in the morning (anxiety, poor sleep) or too little throughout the day (exhaustion, brain fog).
-Licorice root's glycyrrhizin may help by extending the half-life of cortisol in the body, buying time for the adrenal glands to recover during rest and lifestyle changes.
+Adrenal Fatigue & Burnout Recovery: Chronic stress can lead to dysregulated cortisol patterns — too much in the morning (anxiety, poor sleep) or too little throughout the day (exhaustion, brain fog).
+Licorice root's glycyrrhizin has been studied for its effect on extending the half-life of cortisol in the body, which may support a calmer stress response when combined with rest and lifestyle changes.

-Chronic Coughs & Respiratory Infections: Whether it's a lingering post-viral cough, seasonal respiratory infection, or bronchitis, licorice root has been used effectively for respiratory complaints for thousands of years.
-Research supports both its expectorant and antimicrobial effects.
+Throat & Respiratory Comfort: Whether it's a lingering cough or a scratchy throat during seasonal changes, licorice root has been used traditionally for respiratory comfort for thousands of years.
+Research supports its expectorant effects.

-Hormonal Imbalances: From PMS to perimenopause to adrenal hormone issues, licorice root's dual action on estrogen pathways (through glabridin) and cortisol regulation makes it a multi-target herb for hormonal health.
+Hormonal Balance Support: From PMS to the transitions of midlife to everyday adrenal-hormone fluctuations, licorice root's dual action on estrogen pathways (through glabridin) and cortisol regulation makes it a multi-target herb in traditional wellness practice.

 For the Healthy & Thriving